-CFT: A grievance not resolved at level one can be appealed by the Federation to the next level - the superintendent (represented by the Director of Employee Relations).
-A meeting should be held within five (5) days and a written decision rendered within five (5) days of the meeting.
+CFT: A grievance not resolved at level one can be appealed by the Federation to the next level - the superintendent or his/her designee.
+A meeting should be held within seven (7) days and a written decision rendered within five (5) days of the meeting.